Kate Seredy: Life

 In 1936 Seredy wrote and illustrated Listening, set in rural New Jersey.
-That same year she purchased, "Listening Hill", a one-hundred acre farm near Montgomery, New York.
-It was here that she wrote The White Stag, an historical retelling of the legends of Huns settling Hungary.
+That same year she purchased, "Listening Hill", a 100 acre farm near Montgomery, New York.
+It was here that she wrote The White Stag, a historical retelling of the legends of Huns settling Hungary.
 Seredy learned these stories from her father when she was a child.
 This book, which she also illustrated, won the Newbery Award in 1938.
 In 1959 it received the Lewis Carroll Shelf Award.

 The Singing Tree appeared in 1939.
 A sequel to The Good Master, it tells of the effects of World War I on Kate and all of her family.
-The book shows the terrible effects of war on ordinary people, especially those who are forced to leave their lands and homes to fight.
+The book shows the terrible effects of war on ordinary people, especially those forced to leave their lands and homes to fight.
 The Singing Tree was also named a Newbery Honor book.
 Seredy continued to write and illustrate her own books as well as those of other writers.
 In 1945 she illustrated The Christmas Anna Angel by Ruth Sawyer.
 When the Caldecott Honor list was created in 1971, Seredy was retroactively named an Honor winner for those illustrations.

-Seredy had twelve children's books published, but she considered herself an illustrator before an author.
+Seredy had 12 children's books published, but she considered herself an illustrator more than an author.
 She had a unique style, primarily based on drawing, and considered her books "an excuse for making pictures".
 Her last book, Lazy Tinka, is dedicated to her long-time editor, May Massee.

-Kate Seredy died on March 7, 1975, in Middletown, New York, at the age of 75.
+Later in her life Seredy moved from her farm to a house in the nearby village of Montgomery.
+She died on March 7, 1975, in Middletown, New York, at the age of 75.
 Her papers and illustrations are held at the May Massee Collection at Emporia State University, Emporia, Kansas, and the University of Oregon Library.